Import accounts, leads, or other data

 The next time you run the Import Data wizard, you’ll see the new data map listed under Custom Maps.

-To verify that the wizard was successful, choose Imports, and then review the report.
-Otherwise, choose Finish.
+To verify that the wizard was successful, select Imports, and then review the report.
+Otherwise, select Finish.

 If needed, learn about removing duplicates: Merge duplicate records for accounts, contacts, or leads